 Delivery Methodologies in the 21st Century

 Online training has improved by leaps and bounds in the past five years or so.
 Colleges and Universities heavily rely on their online courses and regularly issue “certificates” for courses completed.
 The pushback initially was twofold; how do you know if the person behind the remote computer is actually the person taking the course AND how do you stop cheating?

 Both of these issues have been overcome to the point that the Canadian General Standards Board has approved “distance learning” in order to meet the ISO 9001 standard for training Security Officers for Federal properties and the Provincial governments are now training their own officers this way.

-There is no argument that face to face teaching or academics was the best delivery methodology for most subjects, but since the invention of “face time” chats online, this has become a moot point.
-It is also an expensive proposition compared to online learning and no longer necessary.
+There is no argument that face-to-face teaching or academics was the best delivery methodology for most subjects, but since the invention of “face time” chats online, this has become a moot point.
+It is also an expensive proposition compared to online learning and is no longer necessary.

 It cannot be overstated, however, that Security Guards ARE NOT COPS, and should not be taught the same skills with the same mentality.
 “One level higher, force plus one, as much as….” etc are all relics of the past that existed in the police world and are no longer valid today in the security world.
 (Again, not my words, they are those of the Supreme Court.)

-In a typical two day program covering all of the above topics, about half was dedicated to academics and half to physical skills.
+In a typical two-day program covering all of the above topics, about half was dedicated to academics and a half to physical skills.
 Programs were modified to suit new guards with no previous training, vs more advanced classes for “veteran” guards.